-Every single day, the Nine Principles of Florida-Friendly Landscaping are helping people in our community create vibrant, resilient yards and neighborhoods.
+Every day, the Nine Principles of Florida-Friendly Landscaping are helping people in your community create vibrant, resilient yards and neighborhoods.
 These same 9 FFL Principles also help protect our water, and support Florida’s incredibly diverse wildlife too…

 Wait… you don’t know about the 9 Principles of FFL?!?